Careers in Sociology

 Sociology majors leverage their unique expertise to excel in many kinds of careers.
 For example:

-These are just a few examples of how This website from the American Sociological Association offers a comprehensive overview of careers paths for sociology majors across the country, as well as valuable resources for job seekers more generally.
+These are just a few examples of how a degree in Sociology can work for you.
+This website from the American Sociological Association offers a comprehensive overview of careers paths for sociology majors across the country, as well as valuable resources for job seekers more generally.